Exploring Big Ideas

 We generated a Stakeholder Map from this Big Idea.

-- Tourists – Arriving to Stockholm city as first-time visitors with an interest in experiencing the best activities and Swedish culture.
+• Tourists – Arriving in Stockholm city as first-time visitors with an interest in experiencing the best activities and Swedish culture.

-- Locals – Loves meeting new people and show them around the city.
+• Locals – Loves meeting new people and showing them around the city.
 Want to learn and improve their language skills.

 We voted for building empathy for Texas a Tourist and Lisa a Local.

-We generated an empathy map for Texas the tourist.
+We generated an empathy map for Texas, the tourist.
 The An Empathy map structures what Texas ‘Say’, ‘Feels’, ‘Thinks’ and ‘Does’.
-We found that…

 Texas, the tourist, THINKS he needs to get to a hotel and connect to wifi, so he can get information on what to do this evening.
 He is quite a good tango dancer and wants to see suggestions based on this interest.